wavesplatform/Waves/docker/README.md

 It is highly recommended to read more about [Waves Node configuration](https://docs.wavesplatform.com/en/waves-Node/Node-configuration.html) before running the container.

 ## Building Docker image

-Dockerfile supports 3 main scenarios:
-1. Basic scenario `docker build -t wavesplatform/wavesnode docker` (from the repository root) - build an image with the current master branch
+`docker build -t wavesplatform/wavesnode docker` (from the repository root) - builds an image with the current local repository
-2. Existing Version scenario `--build-arg WAVES_VERSION=1.1.1` - specify the version of Waves Node available in GitHub Releases.
-If this version does not exist, this is the next scenario.
-Use `latest` for the latest available release.
-3. Build scenario `--build-arg WAVES_VERSION=branch --build-arg BRANCH=version-0.17.x` - this scenario assumes that you want to build Waves Node from sources.
-Use `WAVES_VERSION` build argument to specify a Git tag ('v' is added automatically) and `BRANCH` to specify a Git branch to checkout to.
-Make sure you specify a tag that does not exist in the repo, otherwise it is the previous scenario.

 **You can specify following arguments when building the image:**